noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 Ethanol
 (https://chem.libretexts.org/Bookshelves/Introductory_Chemistry/Introductory_Chemistry_(CK-12)/11%3A_Chemical_Reactions/11.06%3A_Combustion_Reactions)

+*Should this previous section be moved somewhere else?
+Where could I put it*

 - What happens during combustion (bonds broken etc)
 -  $\Delta$Enthalpy (how are energy output different)
 - One real world use

 ##### Demonstrate development of the research question from the claim
 - What effect does more or lack of $CO_2$ have